 A timeline of seat belt history can be traced back nearly two centuries, but it’s only been in the past few decades that the safety feature – and its use – have become commonplace.
-As recently as the 1980s, only about 10% of Americans wore seat belts when riding in a car.
 It was an uphill battle, one that included laws, education and technological improvements, to get these life-saving devices adopted by the public.

-It’s a good thing they did – seat belts have been credited with saving more than one million lives and are considered to be one of the most cost-effective public health inventions ever.
+It’s a good thing they did – seat belts have been credited with saving thousands of lives per year and are considered to be one of the most cost-effective public health inventions ever.
+But as recently as the late 1970s and early 1980s, seatbelt use was only between 11% and 14%.
+Seatbelt use grew the most between 1984 to 1987, when 29 states adopted mandatory seat belt laws.

 So how did seat belts go from an afterthought to a necessity?
 Let’s take a look.